Next: Introduction to Crops

 Ok, this is how SeedLeaf works:

-SeedLeaf comes preloaded with a list of customizable crops linked to each of the seeds.
+SeedLeaf comes preloaded with a list of customizable crops, each of which is linked to a type of seed.
 Each crop has unique characteristics such as seed soak time, days to maturity, days to germinate, sowing rate, and expected yield.

-You create products customizable for each crop in terms of size, price, and description.
+You create products, made up of one or more crops, which will have a set size, price, and description.
 (Note: You grow a crop and you sell a product).

 You create a list of customers and store your customers' order, delivery, and contact information on SeedLeaf.